 The Plater International Scholars Program is designed for exceptional incoming freshmen who are committed to combining academic excellence with global citizenship.
 This highly competitive scholarship program is for students with an interest in international affairs and cross-cultural experiences.
 Plater International Scholars will be actively involved in international programming, both off and on campus.
 In close cooperation with the Office of International Affairs, recipients of the Plater International Scholarship will be exposed to high profile international visitors, international seminars, and lectures.
 Students selected for this scholarship program receive $12,000 per year for four years of study, $2,500 for a study abroad experience, and a $2,500 housing stipend for International House, located in the Campus Apartments on the Riverwalk, for their freshman year.

-*Asterisk indicates that the scholarship can be applied for using the general Freshman Scholarship Application [PDF].
+Please note that indicates that the scholarship can be applied for using the general Freshman Scholarship application.

 Research Scholarship Programs

 The Undergraduate Research Opportunities Program offers undergraduate research project and travel grants and conference travel funds to support and encourage undergraduates who participate in research and other creative projects with faculty in all disciplines, including music and art.
 Formal research credits may be earned toward graduation.
 Further information may be obtained from the UROP Program Director: Dr. Kathryn Wilson; email: email@example.com; telephone: (317) 278-1028.
 Also visit the web site at http://www.urop.iupui.edu.